-Employee Retirement Income Security Act (ERISA) classifies retirement plans into two – defined benefit plans and defined contribution plans.
-A cash balance plan falls under define benefits plan but maintains individual employee accounts like a defined contribution plan.
+Retirement plans are separated into two categories: defined benefit plans and defined contribution plans.
+Cash balance plans fall under the define benefit plan umbrella, but they maintain individual employee accounts like a defined contribution plan.

-Under cash balance plan, an employee’s account earns a pay credit, normally 5% of their salary each year, plus an interest credit, at a fixed rate or variable rate on your account balance.
-Increase or a decrease in an employee portfolio’s value does not affect the contributions, and the employer is the one bearing this risk
+Under a cash balance plan, an employee’s account earns a pay credit, normally 5% of their salary each year, plus an interest credit.
+The interest credit is based on a fixed rate or variable rate.
+Increases or decreases in asset values can impact the contributions, and the employer bears this risk.

 - An actuary advises the plan administrators and participants on the funding positions of the plan.
-They are required to carry out regular valuations on significant assets and investments that the plan holds.
+The actuary carries out regular valuations on plan assets and investments.

-- An actuary also conducts a plan valuation, at least once per three years and advice on the contribution rate that needs to be paid in the future to achieve and maintain the plan objectives.
+- An actuary also conducts a plan valuation and provides advice on the contribution that needs to be paid in the future to achieve and maintain the plan objectives.
 An actuary will carry out a test to ensure that the contribution rate is not lower than what is allowable by the IRS and not too high for the plan to experience shortfalls.

 - Cash balance actuary also analyses and advice the plan administrators of any financial consequences if any proposals to be implemented on the plan.
 An actuary should analyze outcome when changes to the plan rules are proposed or when augmentations of an individual’s benefit or group member’s benefits are considered.